damcevskad/100-Days-of-Code/README.md

 This project has not only solidified my grasp of Python but has also familiarized me with the language in a way that I've grown to appreciate its simplicity and practicality.
 Overall, I've come to prefer Python over the other programming languages, with hopes to someday use it professionally.
 So far, this journey has been a compelling mix of challenges and rewards, shaping my coding experience into something truly valuable.

+In the projects I've covered a range of topics: Loops, Conditional Statements, Functions, Data Structures, Object Oriented Programming, Tkinter GUI, Files, Exceptions, Pandas and API Integrations, building a comprehensive foundation in my Python programming.